UK & International Shipping Available

 The rotation of linearly polarised light causes observable bright and dark bands to appear along the cell containing the solution because the light is not entirely observable from one angle.

-Equipment required
+Equipment Required

 • HEXA-BEAM Laser

-The HEXA-BEAM laser makes it easy to run this experiment in different colours, allowing for the student to appreciate the effect of wavelength on the experiment.
+The HEXA-BEAM laser makes it easy to run this experiment in different colours, allowing the student to appreciate the effect of wavelength on the experiment.
 With a knob at the back of the laser, students can quickly change wavelength without any realignment needed.

 The HEXA-BEAM laser is aligned down the centre of the glass tube to reduce any scattering.
 The bands of minima/maxima are visible and their separation can be measured.